-Not founding an existing solution on my case (3ds Max + MaxScript) I have “invented” (On the internet everything is already invented if you search enough, I didn’t search enough) an algorithm to fix a 3D mesh that some of it’s vertices went out of symmetry.
+Having been unable to find an existing solution for my case (3Ds Max + MaxScript) I have “invented” (On the internet everything is already invented if you search enough… I didn’t search enough) an algorithm to fix a 3D mesh issue where some of its vertices went out of symmetry.

-Imagine we have 3D mesh that is supposed to be symmetrical.
-For example a finished character that needs additional symmetrical adjustments.
-Or is time to create morph targets (blend shapes) and having a nice symmetrical head mesh would save you precious time.
-And one condition is that you CAN’T break the mesh topology, because UV mapping is already done and/or morph targets depends on the original topology.
+Imagine that we have a 3D mesh that is supposed to be symmetrical: for example, a finished character that needs additional symmetrical adjustments.
+Or imagine it is time to create morph targets (blend shapes) and having a nice symmetrical head mesh would save you precious time.
+One condition is that you CAN’T break the mesh’s topology, because UV mapping is already done and/or morph targets depend on the original topology.

-This could be fixed manually with tedious process of copying a vertex coordinate, multiply the X by -1 and paste it to the other vertex that you identify visually as being the symmetrical pair.
-But this is very slow and with more than 10 vertices is just a nightmare.
-But today we know how to code!
+This could be fixed manually with the tedious process of copying a vertex coordinate, multiplying the X by -1 and pasting it to the other vertex that you identify visually as being the symmetrical pair.
+But this is very slow, and with more than 10 vertices, it is simply a nightmare.
+Today, we know how to code!

 The starting point

-The simplest case to pair vertices is just comparing the coordinates, that’s what the 3ds Max tool “Symmetry Tools” does.
-In order to know if two vertices are symmetrical you do this:
+The simplest case to pair vertices is just comparing the coordinates.
+That’s what the 3Ds Max tool “Symmetry Tools” does.
+In order to know if two vertices are symmetrical, you need to do this:

 //pseudo-code: v is our array of vertices, i and j are indices reflected_Pos = v[i] * vector(-1,1,1) d = distance from reflected_Pos to v[j] if (d < Tolerance) then We Found our Brother!

-Lets use our instincts, and take a second look to our first image.
-How our brain knows which vertices should be paired?
+Let’s use our instincts, and take a second look at our first image.
+How does our brain know which vertices should be paired?

-Because we are instinctively also comparing their relationship with neighbor vertices.
-So from the image above we can pair E with E’, since all the connections of E corresponds to the same connections of E’ in the mirrored side.
+The answer is because we are instinctively comparing their relationship with neighbor vertices.
+So from the image above we can pair E with E’, since all the connections of E correspond to the same connections of E’ in the mirrored side.

 E.connections = A, B, C, D E'.connections = A', B', C', D'

-Note that C and C’ are special case, since the X is zero we can (and should) say that the vertex C is paired to itself.
+Note that C and C’ are special cases, since the X is zero we can (and should) say that the vertex C is paired to itself.